cochaviz/bottle/README.md

 ```

 The daemon accepts the same flag set as `analysis run` and is ideal for long-running automation or remote clients that only need socket access.
+`bottle daemon list` now shows the sample path and C2 IP (when supplied via `--c2`) so you can see exactly which beacon each worker is pointing at before deciding to stop or restart it.

 ## Instrumentation
 Instrumentation is defined in YAML files and rendered through Go templates with these variables: